UniBwM-IFS-AILab/REAP/README.md

 Next you need to install the [PX4-ROS 2/DDS Bridge] (https://docs.px4.io/main/en/middleware/uxrce_dds.html#install-standalone-from-source) in order to control the drones in the simulation via ROS2 Nodes.

-**_NOTE:_**  The MicroXRCEAgent of the uXRCE-DDS Bridge will only connect to PX4 if it is already connected to the UE4 AirSim simulation.
+**_NOTE:_**  The MicroXRCEAgent will only connect to PX4 if it is already connected to the Unreal simulation.

-**Troubleshooting:** If the ["Sanity Check"](https://docs.px4.io/v1.13/en/ros/ros2_comm.html#sanity-check-the-installation) does not succeed, try some of the following fixes:
- - The PX4 "error: etc/init.d-posix/rcS: 39: [: Illegal number:" so far didn't cause problems for the REAP framework.
-You can probably ignore it.
- - `apt install --user -U kconfiglib empy pyros-genmsg setuptools`
- - Using Java JDK version 11 (`sudo update-alternatives --config java`) might help, install version 11 if not available as choice.
- - We provide our aliases.sh file which might help.
-If you want to use it, copy its content into /etc/profile.d/aliases.sh.
-Normally shell scripts in that directory should be automatically sourced (from the /etc/profile executable).

 Finally we install the [Offboard Control](https://docs.px4.io/main/en/ros/ros2_offboard_control.html) example code so you can test you setup.
 After creating the workspace (e.g. `mkdir -p ~/offboard_control_ws/src/ && cd $_`) and cloning the repos, use the command `cd ~/offboard_control_ws/src/px4_ros_com/scripts; source build_ros2_workspace.bash` for building the workspace.